nopepper/everywhere/README.md

 AI has gotten pretty good at understanding text.
 That's great.
 Agents and RAG pipelines are bulky, slow and complex.
 That's not so great. **Everywhere** is a simple terminal app that uses fast, on-device methods to index and let you search your entire filesystem in real time.

 The project takes inspiration from [Everything](https://www.voidtools.com/support/everything/), the ultra-efficient filename search engine for Windows.
-While not quite as _blazingly fast_, Everywhere should be lightweight, effective and self-explanatory.
+While not quite as _blazingly fast_, Everywhere strives to be lightweight, effective and self-explanatory to use.

 ## Disclaimer